calyxir/calyx/docs/tutorial/frontend-tut.md

 ## Build a Compiler for MrXL

-This guide will walk you through the steps to build a Python program that compiles MrXL programs to FuTIL code.
+This guide will walk you through the steps to build a Python program that compiles MrXL programs to Calyx code.
 To simplify things, we'll make a few assumptions:
 - Every array in a MrXL program has the same length.
 - Every integer in our generated hardware will be 32 bits.
 - Every `map` and `reduce` body will be either a multiplication or addition of either an array element or an integer.

 The following sections will outline these two high level tasks:
 1. Parse MrXL into a representation we can process with Python
-1. Generate FuTIL code
+1. Generate Calyx code

 ### Parse MrXL into an AST